How Set To Rule and Extract Rule help to add missing data, fix errors and optimize your feed

 For example: if you only need to add color to dresses, you will have to choose Some Products > filter the products to be only dresses by setting the condition as **Product Type - Equal to - "dress" **

-Click Save for the Rules to be applied.
-Afterwards, you will be able to see the Rules next to the field brand.
+- Click Save for the Rules to be applied.
+Afterwards, you will be able to see the Rules next to the field Color.
 Moreover, all the Rules you created are also displayed on the top right of the Field Mapping tab.

 2. Set up Rules to resolve errors